keypoint-solutions/laravel-vox/README.md

 - **Flat or nested translations.** Work with PHP arrays, dotted keys, JSON translations, vendor namespaces, and groups in nested folders.
 Parse and Publish share the same format rules, with an option to preserve existing PHP layout.
 - **Source-aware parsing.** Discover translation calls in PHP, Blade, JavaScript, TypeScript, and Vue; record where keys are used; and update language files.
 Command output ends with a summary, with detailed occurrences available when needed.
 - **Dynamic-key detection and protection.** Detect supported expressions that assemble translation keys at runtime.
 Review their patterns and retain whole key families, such as `roles.*`, when static scanning cannot prove their usage.
+- **Enum and custom dynamic bindings.** Bind a key pattern such as `enums.roles.*` to a PHP enum, an explicit list, a provider class, or a callback returning an iterable.
+Vox expands the binding into concrete keys; backed enums supply their values and unit enums their case names.
+See [Dynamic keys and retention](#dynamic-keys-and-retention) for examples.
 - **Deliberate cleanup.** Identify orphaned keys, schedule any key for deletion, or cancel before publishing.
 Parse's obsolete-key policy controls source cleanup; publishing also removes files left empty.
 - **Safe file updates.** Preserve existing file permissions, support readable Unicode, and roll back failed file operations.
 Unapproved drafts stay unpublished, and approval is tracked independently for each locale.